EMT/craft-color-swatches/README.md

 ];
 ```

-In your field settings you can then have the possibility to have it use the predefined colours.
+In your field settings you can then have the possibility to have it use the predefined colors.

 ![Screenshot](./resources/img/config.png)

-## Using Colour Swatches
+## Using Color Swatches

 You can access both the label and color in your template.
 By default, the label will display: